G-Knanochaos/BabyAGI4free/README.md

 This program was written in Python3.11->It does not work on the latest version of Python and other versions are untested.

 # BabyAGI4free
-A clone of BabyAGI that utilizes g4f, sentence_transformers, and pinecone to create a free-to-use version of BabyAGI.
+A clone of BabyAGI that utilizes g4f (for gpt4 access), sentence_transformers (for lightweight sentence embedding), and pinecone (cloud vector database) to create a free-to-use version of BabyAGI.
 If good response, will try making free BabyCoder.

 Current Major Issues:
 - No Stop Condition